-OpO and OpO-Rub are multiple tools rolled into one.
-Benchmarks are run for the HTTP server, database, and web application framework.
+OpO is two tools rolled into one.
+Benchmarks are run for the HTTP server and JSON database.
 The results are compared to industry leaders in each category.

 A simple, small 100 byte html file was used as the test file for fetching with both OpO and NGINX.
 This is a performance benchmark and is not intended to compare OpO to the many other features nginx has.

 All tests were run on one machine.
 Runs used a varying number of connections to see how well each scaled.
 The OpO version was 0.9.0.
 The NGINX version was Open Source NGINX 1.10.3 on Ubuntu.

 The file use was named 'index.html' and has the contents of: